TahirRiaz/terralense-example-eval/splat-expressions/README.md

 }
 ```

-**Expected Resolution**: Terralense should expand the splat expression and return a list of the requested attributes from all instances.
+**Expected Resolution**: Terralens should expand the splat expression and return a list of the requested attributes from all instances.

 ## Common Patterns